The Creation Research Museum of Ontario

 Here's a nice piece containing dolomite crystals.

 Summing up time.
-The students learned that the rocks show evidence of a catastrophic past.
-They also learned that most of the fossil creatures found are still living today (as in brachiopods) or they're extinct (as in the trilobite).
+The students learned how the slow and gradual processes that Charles Lyell promoted, influenced the geological world and that the rocks actually show to opposite, that is, evidence of a catastrophic past.
+They also learned that most of the fossil creatures found are still living today (as in brachiopods) and the rest, are extinct (as in the trilobite).
 Transitional forms (one creature evolving into another) are only in text books and not in the rocks!

 NOVEMBER